Dwight Yoakam: 19871989: Hillbilly Deluxe, Buenas Noches from a Lonely Room, and Just Lookin' for a Hit

-19901992: If There Was a Way
+19901992: If There Was a Way and soundtrack contributions

 In 1990, Yoakam entered the Billboard country charts for the thirteenth time with "Turn It On, Turn It Up, Turn Me Loose", which peaked at number eleven.
 This song led off his fourth studio album If There Was a Way.
 The album would account for five more singles between 1990 and 1992: "You're the One", "Nothing's Changed Here", "It Only Hurts When I Cry", "The Heart That You Own", and the Patty Loveless duet "Send a Message to My Heart".
 Of these, all except "Send a Message to My Heart" were top-20 country hits.
 "Turn It On, Turn It Up, Turn Me Loose" was also nominated for a Grammy Award for Best Male Country Vocal Performance, Yoakam's fourth nomination in that category.

 Unlike his previous albums, Yoakam co-wrote several tracks on If There Was a Way with other writers.
 He wrote with Roger Miller on "It Only Hurts When I Cry", a song to which Miller also contributed backing vocals.
 Yoakam had met Miller at the Grammy Awards and presented him with the title, and Miller agreed to co-write the song after Yoakam stated he was a fan of Miller's music.
 "Turn It On, Turn It Up, Turn Me Loose" was one of the first successful cuts for Greek-American songwriter Kostas.
 Record producer Tony Brown had sent Kostas' demo of the song to Pete Anderson because he thought the song sounded like Yoakam had written it.
 Because of this, Anderson suggested that Yoakam begin writing songs with Kostas.
 The two co-wrote both "Nothing's Changed Here" and "Send a Message to My Heart" on If There Was a Way, leading to further collaborations on subsequent albums.
 Yoakam had written "You're the One" in 1978 about a woman with whom he had ended a relationship.
 In addition to Roger Miller, backing vocals on the album included Amy Ray (of the Indigo Girls) and bluegrass musician Tim O'Brien.
 Alanna Nash of Entertainment Weekly rated the album "A", stating that it continued on the "hillbilly" themes of his previous albums while also containing more rock and roll influence than its predecessors.
 Jurek praised the album for rock influences as well, particularly the cover of "Let's Work Together".